Pay For Parking

 Avoiding a parking ticket can be as easy as avoiding backing into a parking space.
 Vehicles cannot reverse into a parking space.
 Vehicles must park with the rear of the vehicle facing out.
 Violators will be ticketed.
 The exception to this regulation are the four gated garages on the UWM Campus; Union, Lubar, Northwest Quadrant (NWQ), and Pavilion.

 Register all license plates when purchasing a permit, this includes the UPARK permit.
 Enforcement is done by license plate, failure to update a vehicle(s) can result in a citation.

 Avoid the garages between 2:00 AM – 5:00 AM without having purchased a residential overnight permit.

 When classes are not in session (student spring and fall breaks, official holidays, or summer sessions), lots are still enforced according to the permit.
 Parking meters, pay lots, and all reserved spaces are enforced.

 Example for Students: With a valid Northwest Quadrant (NWQ) Garage permit, you can park in any unreserved parking space located in the NWQ garage (except Reserved Spaces and Accessible/ADA Spaces if not applicable).

-Example for Faculty and Staff: If you have a Regular Parking Permit (a.k.a “Hunting” permit), do not park in the Champman / Enderis Surface Lot (Lot 1) or the Garland / Library Surface Lot (Lot 8) before 4pm.
-Hunting Permit Holders are able to park in spaces which do not have signage if the “Faculty and Staff” spaces are taken, but keep in mind the spaces with without signage on the indivdual space is geared for visitors or students.
+Example for Faculty and Staff: If you have a Lots 7 and 20 SARUP/Cunningham Permit, do not park in the Champman / Enderis Surface Lot (Lot 1) or the Garland / Library Surface Lot (Lot 8) before 4pm.
+Hunting Permit Holders are able to park in spaces which do not have signage if the “Faculty and Staff” spaces are taken, but keep in mind the spaces with without signage on the individual space is geared for visitors or students.
 If the lot is full, then go to a different lot.